 By this time, videos of the moose charging the lift line were going viral on social media and it was lucky someone hadn’t been trampled or hurt, so management decided that if he came back the next day, they would take mitigative action for the safety of the guests.

 The next day, the moose returned to Chair 6, getting confrontational, charging the line, and spoiling for a fight.
-We encouraged him down the groomed runs with a snowcat and into the woods near the base.
-That’s when Eric Teixman, the assistant director of mountain operations, followed the moose into the woods with a shotgun.
-Two shots rang out, followed by some commotion in the woods, and the moose was down, some 50 feet away from the trail.
-Then they had to get it out of there, so they strung him up to the cat’s winch cable and dragged him onto the run, scooping the body into the bucket and hauling it off, leaving a large patch of blood on an intermediate slope and a trail of red sludge marking the snow all the way out to the road.
+We encouraged him down the groomed runs with a snowcat and into the woods near the base before the mountain opened to the public.
+That’s when Eric Teixmen, the Mountain Operations Manager, went into the woods with a shotgun as directed by the Alaska Department of Fish and Game.
+Two shots rang out, followed by some commotion in the woods, and the moose was dead, some 50 feet away from the trail.
+Then they had to get it out of there, so they strung him up to the cat’s winch cable and dragged him onto the run, scooping the body into the bucket and hauling it off, leaving a patch of blood on an intermediate slope that some other rookie patrollers and I had to shovel out.

-The moose ended up going on the state roadkill list, meaning a family was able to eat the meat and nothing went to waste.
+The moose ended up going on the state roadkill list, meaning a family who recently lost their home in a fire was able to eat the meat and nothing went to waste.
 Afterwards, because of the viral video attention, guests expressed a lot of concern about moose for weeks.
 We constantly had to assure guests that we had a mitigation plan in place should another animal attempt to endanger itself or the guests again.

 As Told By: Aaron Smith